 February is #BlackHistoryMonth, a time to recognize and celebrate the achievements, contributions, and resilience of African Ame…

-This month provides an opportunity to reflect on the impact of Black leaders, artists, scientists, and activists who have shaped our society.
-From the pioneering work of Harriet Tubman and Martin Luther King Jr. to the artistic influence of Maya Angelou and the scientific contributions of George Washington Carver, Black history is woven into the fabric of American history.
+Black History Month provides an opportunity to reflect on the impact of Black leaders, artists, scientists, and activists whose work continues to influence our society.
+From the courage of Harriet Tubman and the leadership of Martin Luther King Jr., to the literary voice of Maya Angelou and the scientific contributions of George Washington Carver, Black history is deeply woven into the American story.

 #EmpoweredToLearn